fl-yu/CUT-RUNTools-2.0/README.md

 [CUT&RUNTools: a flexible pipeline for CUT&RUN processing and footprint analysis](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1802-4), *Genome Biol*, 2019

+Please cite our paper if you used CUT&RUNTools 2.0 in your study [PubMed](https://pubmed.ncbi.nlm.nih.gov/34244724/).
 If you run into issues and would like to report them, you can use the "Issues" tab on the left hand side.
 Alternatively, you can contact authors: fyu{at}broadinstitute.org or guo-cheng.yuan{at}mssm.edu .